rage/java-programming/data/week1/2-first-programming-code.md

 }
 ```

-Complete the code to the one shown above by replacing the comment `// Code comes here` by the print command that is shown above.
+Complete the code in such a way that it looks exactly like in the text above.
+Do so by replacing the comment `// Code comes here` by the printing statement in the text above.
 Your program should print the text `Hello World!` when executed.

 You can check your code by clicking on the `Check` button that is shown in the bottom right of the screen.